Harlock123/ServerWatcher/README.md

 1. Edit the `serverconfig.json` file with your servers and credentials
 2. Launch the application
-3. Click the "Test All Connections" button to test SSH connectivity
+3. Click the "Test All Connections" button to test SSH connectivity and website availability
-4. View the status indicators:
+4. View the status indicators for each server:

+#### SSH Status (First Row)
    - **Gray**: Not tested
    - **Orange**: Connecting
    - **Green**: Successfully connected
    - **Red**: Connection failed

+#### Website Status (Second Row - only shown if WebSite is configured)
+   - **Gray**: Not tested or no website configured
+   - **Orange**: Checking website
+   - **Green**: Website responding (HTTP 200-299)
+   - **Red**: Website unreachable or error response

+#### IP Address Display
+   - Hostnames automatically display their resolved IP address in blue next to the server name
+   - Example: `server1.example.com (192.168.1.100)`
+   - If the ServerName is already an IP address, no additional IP is shown

 ### Password Encryption